 Our non-releasable birds of prey include great horned owls, red-tailed hawks, and more.

 Our animal ambassadors are non-releasable animals that serve to teach the public about our local wildlife.
 They include opossums, snakes, turtles, and more!

-Our fenced-off outdoor classroom teaches visitors about healthy forests.
+Our outdoor classroom teaches visitors about healthy forests.

 An exhibition of botanical art featuring Corinne Lapin-Cohen with artists Lenore M. Adams, Rochelle Auslander Phyllis Chadwick, Ann J. Goodman, Gloria Gorell, Linda Jbara, Norma Kurman, and Yona Shilling-Wiesen